ongardie/configs/debian-on-zfs.md

 existing data will occupy space in existing snapshots.
 The `canmount=off` setting just makes a pass-through container for other datasets.

-Warning: you probably don't want to create a separete dataset for `/etc`.
+Warning: you probably don't want to create a separate dataset for `/etc`.
 While this can work, it needs to be mounted before leaving the initramfs, which adds extra complications.
 (Otherwise, the early boot process won't have access to `/etc` and many things go wrong.)